About Harvest TESOL

 Where can you work?

 Where can I work?
 Anywhere.
 Can I teach in the US if I don’t want to go abroad?
 Yes, you can with exception of public schools which use a different licensing process.
-You can teach in any Accredited and non-accredited ESL school, online for yourself, or for companies such as VIP Kid that employs over 60,000 English teachers.
+You can teach at any Accredited and non-accredited ESL school, online, or for companies such as VIP Kid that employs over 60,000 English teachers.

 What is the pay like?

 Pay and benefits very greatly from country to country.